Sunday, January 23, 12pm to 7:00pm

 3:45 to 4:30 - "Cultivating and Maintaining a Pool of Investors" with Cody Lassen and Neil Gooding.
 Who to go to, what to talk about, how to present material, disclosures and much more.
 Identifying prospective investors is just the first step.
 How do you communicate your passion for a project, incentivize a prospect and close the deal?
 PLUS the business and hierarchy of theatrical producing: definitions of lead producer, co-producer, investors, and appropriate lingo, budgets, capitalization, and recoupment charts.

 4:30 to 5:15 - "Practical Tips and Money-Raising Secrets" with Cody Lassen.
 Practical tips, tricks, and tools you can use to raise money and manage investor relations.
 From initial investor research through closing night and beyond, you'll learn how to create a plan for managing the fundraising process that you can put to use right away.

 5:15 to 5:30 - BREAK

 5:30 to 6:30 - "Where Do We Go from Here?" - an inter-active talkback moderated by Cheryl Wiesenfeld with Jane Dubin, R.K.
 Greene, James Simon.
 How do we plan for the future with so many unknown factors?
-What can we do now to prepare ourselves for the return of live theater?
+What are the major lessons we have learned from two years of shutdown, and what can we take into future?
+Will virtual stay a part of our vocabulary?
 Panelists will share their current projects and plans, where they are now and how they are dealing with the current roadblocks.
 Followed by a Q&A with attendees.

 6:30 to 7:00pm - breakout/networking